MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/service-limits.md

 | Table | No *boolean* | All | *string* | *string* | All
 | Fixed table | No *boolean* | N/A | N/A | N/A | N/A |

-* Document analyzers do not support *boolean* leaf fields.
+* Document analyzers don't support *boolean* leaf fields.
 * Only document analyzers support fixed tables.
 * Image and video analyzers support all field structures except fixed tables.
 * Text and audio analyzers support all nested structures with *string* leaf fields, except fixed tables.